 The first part of the nervous system is the accessory nervous system (also called the peri-allergic division).
 This division includes the eyes, nose, mouth, limbs, and cervical spine.
 In the neck, the accessory phrenic nerve controls the movement of the external auditory canal, which is important for hearing.
 In the superior cervical region, the superior epigallocate nerves control breathing through the upper respiratory tract and provide the sensory inputs to the eye for sight.

 When this happens, the injured nerve can no longer deliver pain signals to the brain because it has become pinched between the diaphragm and the pericardium.
 Thus, it becomes possible for the hemidiaphragm to move to relieve this pressure.
-This movement of the hemidiaphragm triggers contractions in the chest wall muscles (the Pectoralis minor and Pectoralis major) which expand the chest cavity to facilitate the flow of air into the lungs and out of the lungs.
-This opening of the chest cavity facilitates a rise in the cardiac output.
+This movement of the hemidiaphragm triggers contractions in the chest wall muscles (the Pectoralis minor and Pectoralis major).
+Which expands the chest cavity to facilitate the flow of air into the lungs and out of the lungs.
+This opening of the chest cavity facilitates a rise in cardiac output.
 The exact mechanisms underlying the action of this reflex are not clearly understood but are believed to involve muscular activation of the heart.

 The action of the diaphragms and the coronary artery during respiration causes variation in the blood pressure that reaches the brain.
-The location and size of the brain’s internal pacemaker, which is located inside the skull, determines where this blood flow will go.
-The action of the Pectoralis minor and Pectoralis major muscles is particularly important because these two muscles help control the direction of this ventricular flow.
+The location and size of the brain’s internal pacemaker.
+Which is located inside the skull.
+Determine where this blood flow will go.
+The action of the Pectoralis minor and Pectoralis major muscles is particularly important.
+Because these two muscles help control the direction of this ventricular flow.
 The ventricular rate (VAT) is determined by the rate of blood flow to and from the heart and is thus a key determinant of brain blood pressure.
-The location of the superior vena cava and paraventricular valve (the spongy tissue within the belly of the heart) also plays a role in the functioning of the brain’s blood vessels.
+The location of the superior vena cava and paraventricular valve (the spongy tissue within the belly of the heart).
+Also plays a role in the functioning of the brain’s blood vessels.

 Imbalance of Blood Pressure

-An example of a common phrenic nerve disorder is the carpal tunnel syndrome which develops when a bulging or inflamed posterior chest wall causes compression of the inferior vena cava, which then creates an “imbalance” of blood pressure in the neck.
-Phosphate, a normal function of the anterior chest wall muscles, becomes “stuck” in the narrowed opening of the trunk.
-When the muscles are contracted, this causes pressure to be exerted on the spinal cord.
-The result is pain in the neck.
+An example of a common phrenic nerve disorder is carpal tunnel syndrome which develops.
+When a bulging or inflamed posterior chest wall causes compression of the inferior vena cava.
+Which then creates an “imbalance” of blood pressure in the neck.
+Phosphate.
+A normal function of the anterior chest wall muscles becomes “stuck” in the narrowed opening of the trunk.
+When the muscles are contracted.
+This causes pressure to be exerted on the spinal cord.
+The result is a pain in the neck.